-(2) A chiropractor whose license has been expired for more than twelve (12) months but less than three (3) years, may reactivate the license by submitting an Application for Reinstatement, satisfactory evidence of continuing education, if applicable and each year's license fee plus the applicable penalty.
+(1) A chiropractor whose license has been expired for more than twelve (12) months but fewer than three (3) years, may reactivate the license by submitting an Application for Reinstatement, satisfactory evidence of continuing education, if applicable and each year's license fee plus the applicable penalty.

-(3) A chiropractor whose license has been expired for three (3) years or longer must complete a new application and meet requirements in effect at the time of application.
+(2) A chiropractor whose license has been expired for three (3) years or longer must complete a new application and take and pass the SPEC examination, or meet requirements in effect at the time of the new application.

-C. Continuing Education.
-As a pre-requisite for biennial renewal of a practitioner's license, the licensee must complete a minimum of thirty-six (36) hours of approved professional continuing education.
+B. Continuing Education.
+As a pre-requisite for biennial renewal of a practitioner's license, the licensee must complete a minimum of thirty-six (36) hours of approved professional continuing education, no more than half of which may be online.
 Of the thirty-six (36) continuing education hours, two (2) hours are required in rules and regulations of the S.C.
-Board of Chiropractic Examiners and two (2) hours in risk management which include, but are not limited to, boundary or public health issues.
+Board of Chiropractic Examiners (limited to four (4) hours per renewal period) and two (2) hours in risk management which include, but are not limited to, boundary or public health issues.